dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 ```

 Possible causes:
-* The server did not accept the Client OS that openconnect has sent in the request.
-Try to test with different values for the `--os` parameter
+* The server did not accept the client OS that openconnect sent in the request.
+  Try to test with different values for the `--os` parameter.

 Data transfer over the tunnel